spring-projects/spring-ws/trunk/samples/readme.txt

 * stock - Shows how to use WS-Addressing and the Java 6 HTTP Server
 * tutorial - Contains the code from the Spring-WS tutorial

+Except the tutorial, all of these samples consist of a separate 'server' and 'client' project.
-Most of these samples can be run by using the Jetty Web container.
-Simply issue the "mvn jetty:run" command in one of the sample directories.
-Alternatively, you can build deployable war archives using "mvn package".
+The server projects can be run using the "mvn jetty:run" command, or by using "mvn package" and deploying the resulting war archives to a Web Container.
+The client projects are typically command-line projects, and can by started by issuing the 'mvn exec:java' command.